myhdl/myhdl/doc/source/manual/reference.rst

    Converts MyHDL code to a target HDL.

-   *hdl*:'VHDL' or 'Verilog'.
+   *hdl*: 'VHDL' or 'Verilog'.
 Defaults to Verilog.

    Supported keyword arguments: